 Often, when editing data, a single feature is split into two features or two separate features are combined, or merged, into a single feature.
 For example, in a landbase database, a land parcel may be split into two separate land parcels due to rezoning.
 Similar zoning changes may require two adjacent parcels to be merged into a single parcel.

 While the results of these types of edit operations on the feature's geometry are easily predictable, their effects on the attribute values are not.
-The behavior of an attribute's values when a feature is split is controlled by its split policy.
-When two features are merged, an attribute's value is controlled by its merge policy.
+The behavior of an attribute's values when a feature is split, if that attribute has a domain applied, is controlled by the domain's split policy.
+When two features are merged, any attribute with a domain applied will have its value controlled by the domain's merge policy.

 Each attribute domain has both a split policy and a merge policy.
 When a feature is split or merged, the geodatabase looks to these policies to determine what values the resulting feature or features have for a particular attribute.

-An attribute for any given table, feature class, or subtype can have one of three split policies that control the value of an attribute in the output object:
+An attribute for any given table, feature class, or subtype that has a domain applied can have one of three split policies, set on the domain's properties, that control the value of an attribute in the output objects:

 - Default value—The attributes of the two resulting features take on the default value for the attribute of the given feature class or subtype.

 - Duplicate—The attribute of the two resulting features takes on a copy of the original object's attribute value.

 - Geometry ratio—The attributes of resulting features are a ratio of the original feature's value.
 The ratio is based on the ratio in which the original geometry is divided.
 If the geometry is divided equally, each new feature's attribute gets one-half of the value of the original object's attribute.
 Geometry ratio policies only apply to domains for numeric field types.